prodo-dev/plz/README.md

 ## Future work

-In the future, `plz` is intended to:
+In the future, Plz is intended to:

 - add support for named inputs and outputs, and function as a sort of "build system" in the cloud, particulary suitable for build pipelines,